Ahnaan/Capstone-Project/README.md

 <h1><b>Project Distribution</b></h1>

-The pdf is the final report submitted after making this project.
+The pdf is the final report submitted after making this project.<br>
-The ipynb file has the tool development code and model building.
+The ipynb file has the tool development code and model building.<br>
-The html files contain the website.
+The html files contain the website.<br>